tedk13/pui-website/content/docs/components/messages.md

 </div>

-{{< heading heading="h2" id="alternate-heading">}}
+{{< heading heading="h2" id="alternate-headings">}}
-Alternate Heading
+Alternate Headings
 {{< /heading >}}

-These are examples of alternate headings.
-Can be set to alternate text or no heading at all.
+Messages can have custom headings.
+Adding `data-header="{Your Heading}"` to the message will display the custom heading.

+Adding `data-header=""` to the message will display a message with no heading.

 <div class="message message--success" data-header="Alternate heading based on data-header">
   <p>This is an example of a message that displays a success message with an alternate header.
 Congratulations!
 You're form has been submitted. </p>